Public Rights of Way - Privacy Notice

 How long we will keep your personal information

 Your information may be stored in the Public Rights of Way office and then in archive for 50 years.
+Information shared with contractors will be securely destroyed by the contractor once the work task it was needed for has been completed.

 How your information is stored